3DTopia/MaterialAnything/README.md

 addressing lighting variations in the input image and enhancing consistency across generated multi-view materials.
 These materials are then unwrapped into UV space and refined by a material refiner.

+## Acknowledgement
+We would like to thank [Text2Tex](https://github.com/daveredrum/Text2Tex) or providing an excellent and powerful codebase for texture generation.
+A significant portion of our code is based on their repository.

 ## Citation
 If you find this work helpful for your research, please cite: